genostats/Fantasio_vignette/Fantasio.md

 sample and of minimizing loss of information, as compared with a strategy that based on a single map of markers in minimal LD.

-Fantasio also computes the likelihood of a mating type.
+Fantasio statistical framework allows fixing HMM parameters to compute the likelihood of a mating type.
 These likelihoods can be used for:

 -   Inferring an individual as inbred by comparing the maximized likelihood with the one to be outbred with a likelihood ratio test